wozniakpawel/CTF-writeups/README.md

 Solutions to various CTFs and pwnables

-Here, I will be posting my solutions to CTF, hacking challenges, pwnables, etc. here.
+I will be posting my solutions to CTF, hacking challenges, pwnables, etc. here.

 So far, I have worked on:
 - https://pwnable.kr/